-A Buy-in and a depth of commitment from people that is beyond anything you’ve experienced before, in support of our way of working — even though what we do is contrarian to anything they’ve experienced previously.
+You can achieve a Buy-in and a depth of commitment from even the most jaded, most cynical, most project shy people that is beyond anything you’ve experienced before, in support of the TOC way of working – even though what they’ll do is contrarian to anything they’ve experienced previously.

 Almost EVERY implementation in nearly 30 years had involved working with people who, managers tell us, are “old dogs that can’t learn new tricks.”